garbled1/homeassistant_ecowitt/README.md

 as shown above.
 The only mandatory "option" is "port".
 Units can be one of "metric" or "imperial".

+## Warning

+This device expects to be fed data from an ecowitt during hass startup.
+Without this data, it doesn't know what devices to wire up.
+Hopefully I can fix this in the future, but for now, do the setup on the ecowitt device first, then add this to your configuration.yaml file.
+If you do not, hass may hang on startup.

 ## How to set up:

 Use the WS View app (on your phone) for your Ecowitt device, and connect to it.